 Treasure Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in Treasure Island is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and German/Yiddish.